anneglienke/101_terraform/README.md

 <p align="center">---------------</p>
 <h3 align="center"> That's it.
-You've deployed your Infrastructure as Code to AWS.
+You deployed your Infrastructure as Code to AWS.
 Congratulations! </h3>